-"Situation in the de-escalation zones is assessed as stable.
-Over the past 24 hours, the Russian party to the Russia-Turkey Commission on violations of the Joint Agreement has registered 8 cases of firing in the provinces of Damascus (6), and Hama (2).
-The Turkish party has registered 7 cases of ceasefire violations in the provinces of Daraa (3), Damascus (1), and Homs (3)," the ministry's Center for Syrian reconciliation said in a daily bulletin.
+"Within last 24 hours, the Russian party of the Russia-Turkey Commission on violations of the Joint Agreement has registered 6 ceasefire violations in the provinces of Aleppo (1), Damascus (3), Latakia (1), and Hama (1).
+The Turkish party has registered 11 cases of ceasefire violations in the provinces of the Damascus (3), Daraa (4), Homs (1), Hama (2), and Idlib (1)," the bulletin said.